 Wild Cards

 The Giants, Vikings, Saints, and Buccaneers all merit consideration for the two wild card spots.
 Detroit still has some work to do on their running game and their secondary, and I'll consider Chicago once Jay Cutler and their offense start showing a little more consistency.
 This is a pretty tough call here.
 Minnesota's got the pieces for a good team, but they've got a brutal schedule that includes the NFC South teams, and Donovan McNabb hasn't exactly looked at his best recently.
 The Giants have an easy schedule against the NFC West, but they also have to face Green Bay, New Orleans, and New England.
+They've got the defense and the running game, but I'm not really sold on their passing game, given Eli Manning's high number of interceptions last season.
+I think the Saints can probably make it on the strength of their offense, and their defense isn't half bad, either.
+Tampa Bay shows a lot of promise on both sides of the ball, especially on defense.

 Fifth Seed: Saints